-The Centre aspires to be world class in key themes, bringing innovation and unique twists to basic cancer science, drug development and clinical translation.
+A broad spectrum of tumor types are studied by our investigators and we aspire to be world class in key themes, bringing innovation and unique twists to basic cancer science, drug development and clinical translation.

-The state of the host: lifestyle, risk and prevention
+- The state of the host: lifestyle, risk and prevention

-Stem cells and the cancer niche
+- Stem cells and the cancer niche

-Signal transduction and biological mechanisms
+- Signal transduction and biological mechanisms

-Phenomics Drug Discovery, incorporating advanced imaging, pathway profiling and novel informatics solutions
+- Phenomics Drug Discovery, incorporating advanced imaging, pathway profiling and novel informatics solutions

-Stratification for therapy
+- Stratification for therapy

 Clinical/translational emphasis is largely in colorectal cancer, women’s cancers (breast, ovarian and endometrial), and more recently in brain cancer, but we have also initiated new research programmes in three new cancer types; sarcoma, renal cancer and intrahepatic cholangiocarcinoma, a poorly researched cancer of unmet need.